What to Look for When Searching for Assisted Living in CT

 1. Level of Medical Care Provided

-Once you know the answers to these questions, search for a community that will accommodate those needs.
-Most assisted living communities provide some level of medical care, but those levels will vary.
-Typical categories include:
+With a clear understanding of these medical needs in mind, search for a community that will be able to accommodate them.
+Although most assisted living communities provide some level of medical care, the extent of their services and amenities will vary.

-1. Low level of care: Communities that offer this level are perfect for residents who need minimal assistance.
-They can still get around on their own either by walking or using a walker or wheelchair.
-They have no memory loss and can manage most of their toileting needs.
-They may need help fastening buttons or while showering, and may appreciate assistance with medications, but do not require complex medical monitoring.
+• Low level of care: For residents who need minimal assistance, communities that offer this level of care may be perfect.
+In these locations, most individuals can still get around on their own either by walking or using a walker or wheelchair.
+While they may need some assistance with activities of daily living like housekeeping or transportation and may benefit from assistance with medications, they do not require complex or continuous medical monitoring.

 2. Cost

-• Veteran’s benefits: Veterans who receive a VA pension may be eligible for the Aid and Attendance benefit, a monthly cash allowance that veterans receive in addition to their standard pension amount.
-The benefit is intended for veterans in need of long-term care services and may be used towards paying for assisted living.
+• Veteran’s benefits: As per the U.S. Department of Veterans Affairs, veterans who receive a VA pension and have one of the designated conditions may be eligible for the Aid and Attendance benefit, a monthly cash allowance that veterans receive in addition to their standard pension amount.

 • Long-term care insurance: Seniors who already have long-term care insurance may be able to use it to pay for assisted living.